twmb/franz-go/README.md

 ## Getting started

-Basic usage looks like this:
+Basic usage for producing and consuming Kafka messages looks like this:

 ```go
 seeds := []string{"localhost:9092"}